core-wg/senml-spec/draft-ietf-core-senml.md

 such as temperature and humidity.
 It can be used for a wide range of sensor reporting systems.

+Fragment identifier considerations: Fragment identification for application/senml+json is supported by using fragment identifiers as specified by RFC-AAAA.

 Additional information:

 Magic number(s): none